Bayswater Power Station: Mid-life upgrade

 In December 2018, a proposed upgrade to the Bayswater Power Station was approved to be completed around the same time as the proposed closure of the Liddell Power Station in 2022.
 Liddell Power Station closed in April 2023.
 Both are owned by AGL Energy and consume coal from the same mine.
 The upgrade approval did not impose tighter air emission controls, however AGL claimed that the closure of Liddell would result in a net improvement in air quality.
 The upgrade increased the rated capacity of three turbines on the four generating units, increasing the capacity of each unit by 25 MW whilst slightly decreasing the amount of coal consumed.
-As the OEM for AGL's Bayswater Power Station in the New South Wales Hunter Valley, Toshiba supplied and installed upgraded turbine steam path equipment and completed generator rewinds at Bayswater to increase output by 25MW per unit.
-The upgrade was completed on three out of the four Units with Unit 1 remaining at its original 660 MW capacity.
+As the OEM for AGL's Bayswater Power Station in the New South Wales Hunter Valley, Toshiba supplied and installed upgraded turbine steam path equipment and completed generator rewinds at Bayswater to increase output by 25 MW per unit.
+The upgrade was completed on three out of the four units with Unit 1 remaining at its original 660 MW capacity.

+By 2025, the station adjusted its output down to 20% (or zero in the weekend) by morning and up again by evening daily, due to low mid-day power prices.

-Planned Closure
+Planned closure

-In February 2022, AGL Energy announced that the Bayswater Power Station will close between 2030 and 2033 inline with AGL Energy's Climate Transition Action Plan.
+AGL Energy has announced that Bayswater Power Station will close in 2033.